huyleminh/login-page-react/my-app/README.md

 ## Usage

 #### Run app
-* Open your project folder, install node_modules before run this app using `npm i`
+* Open your project folder, install node_modules before run this app using `npm install`
 *  `cd my-app`
 * `npm start`
     - Runs the app in the development mode.